 iv. a bidder with an overall satisfactory performance record shall be given preference over a bidder known to have an unsatisfactory performance record or no previous experience with the City; and

-v. if the considerations above do not break the tie, equal bidders shall draw straws in no preferential order held by the Manager of Purchasing and Supply (or delegate) and witnessed by a member of the Purchasing and Supply Team.
+v. if the considerations above do not break the tie, equal bidders shall draw straws in no preferential order held by the Senior Manager, Procurement and Supply (or delegate) and witnessed by a member of the Procurement and Supply Team.
 The bidder who draws the longest straw will be the winner, and thus breaking the tie.

 19.4 Only One Bid Received

 a.
-In the event only one bid is received in response to a competitive bid, the Manager of Purchasing and Supply may return the unopened bid to the bidder when, in the opinion of the Deputy City Manager (or delegate) and the Manager of Purchasing and Supply, using criteria, based on the number of bids which might reasonably be expected on a given type of bid, additional bids could be secured.
-In returning the unopened bid, the Manager of Purchasing and Supply shall inform the bidder that the City may be re-issuing the competitive bid at a later date.
+In the event only one bid is received in response to a competitive bid, the Senior Manager, Procurement and Supply may return the unopened bid to the bidder when, in the opinion of the Deputy City Manager (or delegate) and the Senior Manager, Procurement and Supply (or delegate), using criteria, based on the number of bids which might reasonably be expected on a given type of bid, additional bids could be secured.
+In returning the unopened bid, the Senior Manager, Procurement and Supply shall inform the bidder that the City may be re-issuing the competitive bid at a later date.

 b.
-In the event that only one bid is received in response to a request for competitive bid, the bid may be opened and evaluated in accordance with the City’s usual procedures when, in the opinion of the Deputy City Manager (or delegate) and the Manager of Purchasing and Supply, the bid should be considered by the City.
-If, after evaluation by the Deputy City Manager (or delegate) and the Manager of Purchasing and Supply, the bid is found not to be acceptable, they may follow the procedures set out in Section 19.3.a., with necessary modifications.
+In the event that only one bid is received in response to a request for competitive bid, the bid may be opened and evaluated in accordance with the City’s usual procedures when, in the opinion of the Deputy City Manager (or delegate) and the Senior Manager, Procurement and Supply (or delegate), the bid should be considered by the City.
+If, after evaluation by the Deputy City Manager (or delegate) and the Senior Manager, Procurement and Supply (or delegate), the bid is acceptable, an award will follow the irregular result process described in Section 8.10.
+If the bid is found not to be acceptable, the procedures set out in Section 19.3.a. may be followed, with necessary modifications.

 c.
 In the event that the bid received is found acceptable, it will be awarded as an Irregular Result under Schedule “A” of this Policy.